seung-lab/crackle/README.md

 *This repository is currently experimental.*

+Crackle is a compression codec for 3D dense segmentation (labeled) images.
+The algorithm accepts both signed and unsigned integer labels.
+It is written in C++ and has Python bindings.
+Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.
+However, if the Crackle binary, which is already small, not further compressed, it supports several efficient operations:

+- Query if a label exists in the image
+- Extract unique labels
+- Remap labels
+- Decode by Z-Range

-Crackle is a new codec inspired by Compresso \[1\] for creating highly compressed 3D dense segmentation images.
+Crackle is inspired by Compresso \[1\].
 Compresso innovated by separating labels from boundary structures.
 There were conceptually four (but really five) elements in the format: header, labels, bit packed and RLE encoded binary image boundaries, and indeterminate boundary locations.

-Crackle improves upon Compresso by replacing the bit-packed boundary map with a "crack code" and also uses 3D information to reduce redundancy in labels using "pins".
-Like Compresso, Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.
+Crackle improves upon Compresso by replacing the bit-packed boundary map with a "crack code" and can also use 3D information to reduce redundancy in labels using "pins".

-Based on benchmarks, it seems likely that the output of Crackle will be in the ballpark of 20\% to 50\% the size of Compresso.
-The second stage compressed Crackle file will likely be about 60\% to 85\% the size of the equivalent Compresso file.
+See benchmarks for more information on Crackle's size and compute effiency.

 ## Versions